LKrs13/LKrs13/README.md

-## Hi there, I'm [Rayane] 👋
+## Hi there, I'm [Rayane][website] 👋
 I'm a Computer Science student at the University of Montreal.
-I like to work on side projects in my free time and I'm also the marketing coordinator of a nonprofit called Kurius.
-I'm currently interested in Data Structures & Algorithms and AI at the moment!
+I like to work on side projects in my free time and I'm also the marketing coordinator of a nonprofit called Kurius[kurius].
+I'm currently interested in Data Structures & Algorithms and also AI in general!

 ### Connect with me: